 Monday, February 21, 2011

-UPDATE 02/21/11: In a disturbing update, the victim's nephew, Billy Odom, blamed the deadly assault on Sirlinda by suggesting that the two rottweilers attacked her because she was holding a hoe.
+UPDATE 02/21/11: In a disturbing update, the victim's nephew, Billy Odom, blamed the attack on Sirlinda by suggesting the rottweilers attacked her because she was holding a hoe.
 Sirlinda had been using the hoe while she gardened just before the attack.
 Odom then blamed the next attack on Shawn Samuel -- the dogs' owner and also his cousin -- for not being "friendly" enough while trying to cage the killers.
 Samuel's leg was amputated due to the injuries he sustained.

-FoxNews.com reports that Sirlinda Jayne Hayes, 66-years old, was tending turnips and collard greens just outside her home when the dogs attacked.
+FoxNews.com reports that Sirlinda Jayne Hayes, 66-years old, was tending turnips and collard greens just outside her home when the dogs viciously attacked.
 In addition to killing the two rottweilers, authorities reportedly removed three other rottweilers from the dog owner's home (another deadly breeding operation).
 Dillon County Capt.
-Cliff Arnette hopes to talk to the dog owner, who still remains hospitalized, to learn how the incident unfolded.
+Cliff Arnette hopes to talk to the dogs' owner, who still remains hospitalized with serious injuries to learn how the incident unfolded.

 Dillon, SC - In a developing story, at least one dog attacked two people, killing one.
-Dillon County Capt.
-Cliff Arnette did not know if one or two loose rottweilers attacked the woman who died.
-The owner of the animals attempted to save the woman, Sirlinda Jane Hayes, but the dogs attacked him too, sending him to the hospital.
+Dillon County Captain Cliff Arnette did not know if one or two loose rottweilers attacked the woman who died.
+The owner of the animals attempted to save the woman, Sirlinda Jane Hayes, but his own rottweilers attacked him too, sending him to the hospital.
 Both dogs were shot dead on the scene.
 Last November, a pet pit bull killed Justin Lane, 25-years old, also of Dillon County.

 01/26/11: 2011 Fatality: Pit Bulls Kill 5-Year Old Girl, Severely Injure Grandmother